GloriaKinyanjui/HydroConnect/README.md

 More detail is available in our [description document](./docs/DESCRIPTION.md).

-## Technology implementation

-### IBM watsonx product(s) used

-_INSTRUCTIONS: Included here is a list of IBM watsonx products.
-Remove any products you did not use.
-Leave only those included in your solution code.
-In your official submission on the Call for Code Global Challenge web site, you are required to provide details on where and how you used each IBM watsonx product so judges can review your implementation.
-Remove these instructions._

-**Featured watsonx products**

-- [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [watsonx.governance](https://www.ibm.com/products/watsonx-governance) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-### Other IBM technology used

-INSTRUCTIONS: List any other IBM technology or IBM AI services used in your solution and describe how each component was used.
-If you can provide details on where these were used in your code, that would help the judges review your submission.

-**Additional IBM AI services (Remove any that you did not use)**

-- [Watson Machine Learning](https://cloud.ibm.com/catalog/services/watson-machine-learning) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

 ### Solution architecture

 Diagram and step-by-step description of the flow of our solution: